 We're all after sound skin advice—but we know exactly where to find it.
-Introducing our new monthly columnist, dermatologist Alexis Granite, MD.
-Ask Alexis will see Granite answer one reader’s burning skin query or concern with helpful, easy-to-understand, fundamentally reliable advice.
-This week, Granite responds to Anna, a Londoner who started to notice a smattering of under-the-skin spots appear along her jawline after coming off her contraceptive pill.
+We asked dermatologist Alexis Granite, MD to answer our reader’s burning skin queries and concerns with helpful, easy-to-understand, fundamentally reliable advice.
+Here, Granite responds to Anna, a Londoner who started to notice a smattering of under-the-skin spots appear along her jawline after coming off her contraceptive pill.

 Dear Dr. Granite…